ReactiveSets/toubkal/README.md

 [![Build Status](https://travis-ci.org/ConnectedSets/ConnectedSets.png?branch=master)](https://travis-ci.org/ConnectedSets/ConnectedSets)

-Connected Sets (XS) is a high-efficiency, scalable, realtime web application framework aiming at **massively reducing servers environmental footprint** and improving mobile clients battery life by making an optimal use of server, network and client resources.
+Connected Sets ( **XS** ) is a high-efficiency, scalable, realtime web application framework aiming at massively reducing servers environmental footprint and improving mobile clients battery life by making an optimal use of server, network and client resources.

+#### Ecosystem
+XS backend runs on Node.js.

+On the frontend, XS can be coupled with any other framework but we recommend using reactive frameworks such as AngularJS or React which reactive model is closer to XS.

+We also recommand Bootstrap for responsive HTML5 applications and we use it for our Carousel and Photo Albums.

+For DOM manipulations one can use any library as XS core has zero dependencies.

+#### Dataflow Programming Model
-XS intuitive Architect DSL allows to very **significantly decrease development time** of complex realtime applications.

-This rare combination of runtime high-efficiency and reduction in programming complexity should allow to **greatly reduce the cost of running green startups**.
+XS intuitive **dataflow** programming model allows to very significantly decrease development time of complex realtime applications.
+This combination of runtime high-efficiency and reduction in programming complexity should allow to greatly reduce the cost of running greener startups.

-Using a dataflow programming model for XS *pipelet* programmers and a fluent interface for XS application architects, XS features a **no-compromise built-in chardable document database** with joins, aggregates, filters and transactions with eventual consistency allowing both normalized and denormalized schemes.
+XS applications are programmed using an intuitive and consice declarative dataflow programming model where one describes the application.

+At the lower level, XS **Pipelets** use a JavaScript functional programming model eliminating the callback hell.

-Everything in XS is a pipelet, including models, controllers, and views, greatly simplifying the programming of highly interactive applications.
+Everything in XS is a pipelet, greatly simplifying the programming of highly reactive applications.
 Authorizations are also managed using pipelets, allowing instant changes all the way to the UI without ever requiring page refreshes.

-Likewise, application code can be upgraded without requiring refreshes, every change becomes realtime.
+#### Integrated database and model
+XS features a chardable document database with joins, aggregates, filters and transactions with eventual consistency allowing both normalized and denormalized schemes.

+#### Performances
-Capable of handling **millions of records per second**, XS is particularly well suited for low-power devices such as tablets and smartphones as well as less-efficient or older JavaScript engines.
+Capable of handling millions of operations per second, XS is particularly well suited for low-power devices such as tablets and smartphones.

-Highest performances are provided thanks to **Just-In-Time code generators** delivering performances only available to compiled languages such as C or C++.
+Highest performances are provided thanks to Just-In-Time code generators delivering performances only available to compiled languages such as C or C++.
 Unrolling nested loops provide maximum performance while in turn allowing JavaScript JIT compilers to generate code that may be executed optimally in microprocessors' pipelines.

-**Incremental query execution** allows to split large datasets into optimal chunks of data rendering data to end-users' interface with low-latency, dramatically improving end-user experience.
-Data changes update Connected Sets in real-time, both in clients and servers, using push technology (over socketio by default).
+Incremental query execution allows to split large datasets into optimal chunks of data rendering data to end-users' interface with low-latency, dramatically improving end-user experience.
+Data changes update dataflows in real-time, on both clients and servers (using socketio by default).

-Incremental aggregates allow to deliver realtime OLAP cubes suitable for **realtime data analysis** and reporting over virtually unlimited size datasets.
+Incremental aggregates allow to deliver realtime OLAP cubes suitable for realtime data analysis and reporting over virtually unlimited size datasets.

 ### Installation